ppossanzini/MapZilla/docs/source/Mapping-inheritance.md

         .ForMember(o=>o.Referrer, m=>m.MapFrom(x=>x.Referrer));
 ```

-Overall this feature should make using AutoMapper with classes that leverage inheritance feel more natural.
+Overall this feature should make using MapZilla with classes that leverage inheritance feel more natural.